jovisly/PipeGen/README.md

-# Reinforcement Learning for Continuous Pipe Generation
+# Algorithms for Continuous Pipe Generation

 I like pipe puzzles ever since I first encountered [Pipe Mania](https://en.wikipedia.org/wiki/Pipe_Mania).
 There's some mathematical elegance in the setup of the game.
 Moreover, it's a simple form of procedural generation, which is